kinescope/ios-kinescope-player/AdvancedGuide.md

 SDK provides `KinescopePreviewView` with video title, description, duration, banner and play image.

-You ca create it like this:
+You can create it like this:

 ```swift
 let preview = KinescopePreviewView(config: .default, delegate: self)